hot-now/kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - The matching rules for advanced content-based routing.
 Requires the default ``action`` or ``splits``.
 Unmatched requests will be handled by the default ``action`` or ``splits``.
      - `matches <#match>`_
      - No
+   * - ``snippet``
+     - The location snippet specific to this route that gets added after the global location snippets configured in the configmap.
+     - `string`
+     - No
 ```

 \* -- a subroute must include exactly one of the following: `action` or `splits`.